tuxies-wiki-team/tuxies-wiki/docs/notes/about/contributions/README.md

 permalink: /contributions/
 ---

-:::::card title="Thank you for your interest in contributing to Tuxie's Wiki!" icon="fluent-emoji:party-popper"
+:::::card title="Thank you for your interest in contributing to Tuxie's Wiki!" icon="fluent-emoji:smiling-face-with-hearts"

 We welcome documentation improvements, guides, app recommendations, error reports and fixes, and more.